MicrochipTech/usb-pd-software-framework/README.md

 Microchip's USB Power Delivery Software Framework (PSF) is a light weight USB Power Delivery (PD) stack that is designed to integrate any suitable powerful MCU with Microchip's [UPD350](https://www.microchip.com/en-us/product/UPD350) Type-C&trade; PD controller to realize multi-port custom PD solutions.
 The stack also supports Microchip's [UPD301B/C](https://www.microchip.com/en-us/product/UPD301C) standalone Type-C&trade; PD controller.

 PSF provides a range of configuration options for your custom PD design and is portable to many MCUs.
-PSF is constantly evolving as we add PD functionality and improvements to it in a planned fashion.
-A summary of the planned and the supported features are as follows:
+PSF v1.14 is the final planned release and it complies with PD 3.0.
+Limited technical assistance will continue for this product through the Microchip Support Portal - https://microchipsupport.force.com/s/.
+A summary of the supported features are as follows:

 | Sr No	| Features 	| Status 	|
 |:-----------------:	|-------------------------------------------------------------------------------------------------------------------------------------------	|-------------	|